-While it is a great option to change bullet styles, sometimes you don't want to really change just the bullet characters themselves.
-You might want to alter the size of the bullet character so that it is somewhat smaller or larger than the text before which it is placed.
-Or maybe you need a particular color to be used?
-Most of the time, the defaults actually work best.
-However, just in case you want to make these changes, this is how you will go about the whole process in PowerPoint 2013:
+Although you can change bullet styles in PowerPoint, there may be times when you want to make changes to other characteristics of the bullet characters You might want to alter the size of the bullet character so that it is somewhat smaller or larger than the text before which it is placed.
+Or maybe you just need to change the color of the bullet characters.
+Most of the time, the defaults work best.
+However, just in case you want to make these changes, this is how you will go about the whole process in PowerPoint 2016:

 - Open the presentation, navigate to the slide where you want to make these changes, and select the bulleted text.
 If you want to make these changes to all the bullets in the text placeholder, you can select the entire placeholder by clicking on the edge of the placeholder (see Figure 1).